-We have developed a State Tax Defense Playbook to help achieve the best results
+We have developed the State Tax Resolution Protocol to help achieve the best results.

 Some of the best practices during the Audit phase are discussed next.

 Behind The Scenes Involvement

 Problem: Potential Audit issues can go off the track early on (often irretrievably) if facts are not correctly explained or the correct legal issue isn't spotted or dealt with properly.